Anoushka (album)

-Anoushka is the debut album of Indian sitar player Anoushka Shankar, released in 1998.
+Anoushka is the debut album of British-American sitar player Anoushka Shankar, released in 1998.
 The pieces begin with a slow introduction of fluid rhythms (alap or aochar) and build in a crescendo to a spirited display of virtuosity with tabla accompaniment.
 Four of the album's five themes are based on ragas adapted by Ravi Shankar.

 Track listing

 All songs by Ravi Shankar, except where noted.